Baghdasarov/baghdasarov/README.md

 </h3>

 <h4 align="center">
-With 9 years of professional experience in web development, I am a seasoned full-stack developer with a strong educational background in computer science.
-My experience has allowed me to hone my skills in managing projects, meeting deadlines, and building projects from scratch.
-As a team player, I pay great attention to detail and thrive on challenging projects that require thinking outside of the box.
+With 10 years of professional experience in web development, I'm a highly accomplished Software Engineer.
+My educational background in computer science has equipped me with a solid foundation, and my extensive experience has allowed me to excel in various aspects of the field.

+I have a proven track record of successfully managing projects, consistently meeting deadlines, and creating projects from the ground up.
+As a dedicated team player, I'm known for my meticulous attention to detail and my enthusiasm for tackling challenging projects that demand creative problem-solving.

-I am driven by my passion for engineering and always strive to exceed expectations.
-I am confident in my ability to contribute to any team and deliver high-quality results that meet and exceed expectations.
+My technical proficiency spans a wide array of technologies, and I'm truly passionate about engineering.
+I consistently strive to surpass expectations and am confident in my ability to make significant contributions to any team, delivering high-quality results that not only meet but also exceed expectations.

-Thank you for your consideration.
+I'm an Engineer who does not see a limit to the possibilities.
 </h4>

 [//]: # (![Top Languages Card]&#40;https://github-readme-stats.vercel.app/api/top-langs/?username=baghdasarov&theme=chartreuse-dark&layout=compact&#41;)